Setting Marketing Objectives for Your Business

 Experts recommend that a successful marketing objective be specific and measurable.
 For example: “ increase market share by 15 percent within the next six months."

 But because millennials and baby boomers have fragmented demographics, marketeers are finding themselves forced to create messaging by generation, according to Andy Latimer, CEO and founder of Bluewater Media.

 “When you’re targeting baby boomers, it’s for an audience that’s on Facebook or watching television,” he said.
 “Engaging millennials is different because they are less brand specific, their messaging requires a social hook and they need a reason to believe.”

 Types of Marketing Objectives

-View your plan broken down into the four "P's: product, price, promotion, and place.
-Develop objectives within each.
-For product, goals should focus on your products and services.
-For the price, examine your pricing plan and whether you will need to modify it and create objectives that accommodate those adjustments.
-The promotional element of your marketing strategy will probably yield objectives on raising awareness and brand recognition.
-Place requires setting goals explaining how you will get your product or service to clients.
+Develop objectives within each of the four P's: product, price, promotion, and place.
+Under product, goals should focus on the sales of products and services.
+For price, examine the cost plan and whether it requires modification and if so, objectives that accommodate adjustments.
+The promotional element of a marketing strategy generally yields objectives on raising awareness and brand recognition while place requires setting goals and explaining how to get products or services to clients.

 Purpose of Marketing Objectives